FilipeAlberoPomar/jira-metrics/README.md

 		}
 	],
 	"holidays": ["YYYY-MM-DD", "YYYY-MM-DD"],
-	"jql_done": "project = %s AND issuetype in (Bug, Story) AND status = Done  AND resolutionDate >= '%s' AND resolutionDate <= '%s' order by resolutiondate asc"
+	"jql_done": "project = %s AND status = Done AND resolutionDate >= '%s' AND resolutionDate <= '%s'"
 }
 ```
 - **start_date:** report start date
 - **end-date:** report end date
-- **sprint_names:** are just nicknames to your sprints to show on the reports
+- **sprint_names:** are just nicknames to your sprints for reporting (add new ones at your heart's content)
 - **jira:** your jira credentials
+	- _user:_ is your username (likely an e-mail address)
+	- _apitoken:_ the string you generated in the first step
+	- _server:_ is the link to your Jira installation
 - **teams:**
 	- _name:_ the name of your team
 	- _jira_name:_ the name of the project in Jira